 The Lambda execution environment lifecycle has three distinct phases: Init, Invoke and Shutdown, which are defined by AWS as:

-- Init: Lambda creates or unfreezes an execution environment with the configured resources, downloads the code for the function and all layers, initialises any extensions, initialises the runtime, and then runs the function’s initialisation code (the code outside the main handler.)
+- Init: Lambda creates or unfreezes an execution environment with the configured resources, downloads the code for the function and all layers, initializes any extensions, initializes the runtime, and then runs the function’s initialization code (the code outside the main handler.)
 The Init phase happens either during the first invocation, or in advance of function invocations if you have enabled provisioned concurrency.

 - Invoke: Lambda invokes the function handler.
 After the function runs to completion, Lambda prepares to handle another function invocation.